Philippine Cultural College: Development

 In 1991, spearheaded by the several members of the board of trustees and directors of the Alumni Association, the Philippine Chinese Education Research Center was established.
 It was tasked to promote reforms in the Chinese language teaching within the country.
-A 10-million peso seed fund was collected from the alumni and generous patrons.
+A 10-million peso seed fund was collected from alumni and patrons.

-To uplift the quality of education and improve the instructional facilities, our school applied for PAASCU.
+To uplift the quality of education and improve the instructional facilities, the school applied for accreditation from PAASCU.
 Both the Manila and the Caloocan campuses were granted Level II accreditation status for five years.
 After Dr. Chuang Chong Chian, the Alumni Association went under the leadership of Mr. Ang Cheng Tionsu, Ms. Bee Keng Elena Cu Uy Gam, Mr. John Tan, Ms. Mary Lim, Mr. Eduardo Chua, Ms. Pilar Ongking, Dr. Tan King King, Ms. Janet Kopio, Mr. Alfredo Lu, Mr. Peter Gaisano, Mr. Sy Uliong, Mr. Angel Tan and the incumbent Ms. Diana To.
-They have all contributed significantly to the alma mater and the Alumni Association.

-After An Odyssey, the school came up with other equally remarkable performances, such as The Blooming Sunflowers (1990), D’ Little Twinkling Stars (1992), Salinlahi (1993), Pagdiriwang (1998), Tomorrow's Promise (2000), PCHS at 80 (2003), and The Golden Cradle (2005), and March On, PCHS (2008) etc.

-In 1994, Ms. Susana Bairan, the assistant principal, retired from office.
-She had served the school untiringly for 27 years.
+In 1994, Ms. Susana Bairan, the assistant principal, retired from office after 27 years of service.
 Upon her retirement, she was appointed as a member of the board of trustees.
-At the same time, the Board of Trustees appointed Mr. Antonio O as the Officer-In-Charge (OIC) of the Caloocan campus.
-The Board of Trustees passed a resolution to construct a modern 4-story Kindergarten Building on the Caloocan campus.
+At the same time, the Board of Trustees appointed Mr. Antonio O as the Officer-in-Charge of the Caloocan campus.
+The Board of Trustees passed a resolution to construct a modern 4-story kindergarten building on the Caloocan campus.

 In 1995, the Kinder Day Care was established.

-In 1999, a Science Building was constructed on the Caloocan campus.
+In 1999, a science building was constructed on the Caloocan campus.

-After more than 30 years of selfless dedication to his beloved alma mater, Mr. Chung retired as the chairman of the board of trustees in May 2000.
-Mr. John Tan succeeded him as the chairman of the board of trustees.
+After more than 30 years of service, Mr. Chung retired as the chairman of the board of trustees in May 2000; he was succeeded by Mr. John Tan.

-In 2001, Mr. Antonio O retired as the OIC of the Caloocan campus.
+In 2001, Mr. Antonio O retired as the Officer-in-Charge of the Caloocan campus.
 The Board of Trustees appointed Ms. Yolanda Que as the administrative head of the Caloocan campus until 2008.